 A common question we get asked is what process is better?
 Washed vs Unwashed?

 Both achieve the same goal, which is to remove the coffee bean from its fruit and the various layers of skin that surround it, while still retaining the natural aromas.

-However, it is clear that washed coffee is much more suited too coffee that comes with a unique, and large taste profile, and therefore, a better option for Specialty coffee and those who enjoy Specialty Coffee brews.
+However, it is clear that washed coffee is much more suited to coffee that comes with a unique, and large taste profile, and therefore, a better option for specialty coffee and those who enjoy Specialty Coffee brews.

 More importantly, washed coffees are generally much more consistent in their flavours and their unique characteristics, which really matters in the Specialty Coffee world.